Addicticks/httpsupload/README.md

 # HTTP/HTTPS Upload library

-Simple and minimalist Java library which allows to upload one or several files to a remote server which accepts file uploads using HTTP POST encoded using `multipart/form-data` (RFC2388).
+Simple and minimalist Java library which allows to upload one or several files to a remote server which accepts file uploads using HTTP POST and encoded using `multipart/form-data` (RFC2388).

 The library is entirely based on JDK and has no external dependencies.